Should You Avoid Seed Oils? What Women Over 40 Need to Know

 The Dangers of Hexane

 Not all seed oils are made the same way.
 Oils can be extracted in two ways- chemically or mechanically.
-When oil is extracted chemically, hexane gas might be used, and at the end of the process, it should evaporate completely, but could leave traces of it in the oil.
-Use of hexane is regulated, but the are no regulations or measures to ensure that any traces of it are left in the oils after extraction.
+When oil is extracted chemically, hexane gas might be used, and at the end of the process, it should evaporate completely, but it could leave traces of it in the oil.
+Use of hexane is regulated, but there are no regulations or measures to ensure that any traces of it are left in the oils after extraction.
 The amounts would be so small that inhaling car fumes in the street is way worse for us.
 (6)

 Swapping saturated fats (like butter) for unsaturated fats (like seed oils) consistently lowers LDL cholesterol.